 Are you unsure what questions to ask estate agents when selling a property?
-Here are the top 10 you should ask
+Here are the top questions you should ask.

 If you’re considering selling your property and have invited local estate agents to conduct a market appraisal you’ve likely got a few questions that you’re thinking of asking the agent regarding their service and the steps they’ll take to achieve the best possible outcome.